Image

 Whether the New Madrid County, MO allegation involves a tragic accident, a moment of recklessness, or a misunderstanding that escalated, Missouri prosecutors pursue manslaughter charges aggressively.
 And once charges are filed, the legal system moves fast.

-You need a skilled and aggressive New Madrid County, MO manslaughter defense lawyer on your side right away.
-Call Combs Waterkotte right away at (314) 900-HELP or reach out online to schedule a free, confidential consultation.
-Our defense team has more than 80 years of combined experience and has successfully handled 10,000+ cases just like yours in New Madrid County and across Missouri.
+You need a strong, experienced manslaughter defense attorney in New Madrid County, MO in your corner right away.
+Call Combs Waterkotte at (314) 900-HELP or reach out online to schedule your free, confidential consultation.
+With 80+ years of combined experience and over 10,000 cases successfully handled in New Madrid County and across Missouri, we know how to fight, and win, cases like yours.

 • Protect Your Life